matiasdelellis/facerecognition-external-model/README.md

 # Facerecognition External Model
-This is only the reference model, to implement any external model for the Nextcloud Face Recognition application
+This is only the reference model, to implement any external model for the Nextcloud Face Recognition application.
+This implements the same [model 1](https://github.com/matiasdelellis/facerecognition/wiki/Models#model-1) that already exists in the Facial Recognition application, but it allows to run it on an external machine, which can be faster, and thus free up important resources from the server where you have Nextcloud installed.

+## Dependencies
+* Dlib python bindings.
+* Flask

 ## Install
+Just clone this repo and install the resnet models.
 ```
 [matias@nube ~]$ git clone https://github.com/matiasdelellis/facerecognition-external-model.git
 Clonando en 'facerecognition-external-model'...